 Here is a link to a searchable table of the street name changes as of Ordinance 4044 of the year 1895, by Seattle historian Rob Ketcherside.

 As Seattle grew there were several other attempts to systematize the naming of streets.
 A major effort to get organized came in the period of 1906 to 1910, which began to have an effect on streets in northeast Seattle.
 Seattle started a city-wide clean-up campaign to get ready for the world’s fair to be held on the new northeast Seattle campus of the University of Washington: the Alaska-Yukon-Pacific Exposition.

 Wallingford, Green Lake, Brooklyn and part of Ravenna had come into the city limits in 1891, and the university had moved to its present site in northeast Seattle in 1895 but the campus had not been developed.
 The neighboring residential district was known as the Village of Brooklyn, its plat name.
 It was decided to mark some streets so that streetcar riders could find their destinations more easily.
-The streetcar stop called University, eventually lent its name to 14th Ave NE and then to the whole district.
+The streetcar stop called University, supplanted the street name of 14th Ave NE and then the whole district eventually became University.

 During the civic clean-up both before and after the AYP Exposition, some neighborhoods were annexed to the City of Seattle for development purposes and they lost their original street names.
 Laurelhurst, for example, had been platted in 1906 by a real estate company which wanted to develop the area with “estates.”
 They had given the streets grand names such as Crown of Laurelhurst Court, Crest Place and Cascade View Drive, which were replaced with numbers when Laurelhurst was annexed to Seattle in 1910.